Advanced Warehouse Management

 It is possible to generate these unique codes for storage bins in the Warehouse and Storage Bins and Product windows:

-3. The generated code is displayed in the storage bin.
+The generated code is displayed in the storage bin in the Barcode field.
 It can also be loaded manually or modified.

-3. The generated code is displayed in the Advanced Warehouse Management section of the product.
+The generated code is displayed in the header of the product window in the UPC/EAN field.
 It can also be loaded manually or modified.

 Info